Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-handle-appswitch.md

 The flow can in most cases be completed with the Custom Tab in the background, but there are situations where it is required to have it in the foreground.
 It is also expected that the MitID client “finish” screen is shown in the browser to the user – so it is a general recommendation to show the Custom Tab until the flows has completed.

-## Getting Custom Tabs back to the foreground
+## Getting Custom Tab back to the foreground
 Direct app switch back to the app will not automatically get the Android Custom Tab browser to the foreground, but instead puts the app activity that handles the app-switch in the foreground.

 If the intention is to have the Custom Tab to the foreground after the app-switch to the app, then it is possible to register an empty activity to handle the app-switch event from the app switch URL given to the MitID app flow and then let this activity close itself upon getting to the foreground based on this event.
 This will pop this activity and then get the Custom Tab to the foreground.
 Here it is required to register the Custom Tab as running in “single-task” mode.